gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 :ref:`gmx mdrun` can be configured and compiled in several different ways that are efficient to use within a single :term:`node`.
-The default configuration using a suitable compiler will deploy a multi-level hybrid parallelism that uses CUDA, OpenMP and the threading platform native to the hardware.
+The default configuration using a suitable compiler will deploy a multi-level hybrid parallelism that uses CUDA/SYCL/OpenCL, OpenMP and the threading platform native to the hardware.
 For programming convenience, in |Gromacs|, those native threads are used to implement on a single node the same MPI scheme as would be used between nodes, but much more efficient; this is called